 Use our 'How much could I borrow?' calculator to get an idea of how much you could borrow, based on your earnings and spend each month.
 It can then show you how much your monthly mortgage payments might be for the mortgages we offer.

-Another, vital, part of being able to apply for a mortgage is having a good credit rating.
+Another important part of being able to apply for a mortgage is having a good credit rating.
 All lenders use a credit reference agency to see how people have managed their money in the past.

 There are a few ways to improve your credit rating:

 - Check your credit file.
 There are three main credit reference agencies: Experian, Equifax and TransUnion.
 You can ask them for a copy of your credit file so that you can check its accuracy.
-Contact the agency if you see any details are wrong so that they can correct them for you.
+Contact the agency if you see any wrong details so that they can correct them for you.

 - Register to vote – you may find it more difficult to get credit if you’re not on the electoral role.